MineLib in AMPL and amplpy#

 solve_time = ampl.get_value("_solve_time")

-objective = ampl.obj["NPV"].value()
+objective = ampl.obj["Profit"].value()

 extraction_period = {}

-X = ampl.var["x"]
+X = ampl.var["X"]

 for b in range(data.num_blocks):